FuelLabs/sway/docs/book/src/introduction/core_library.md

 - [`core::str::*`](https://github.com/FuelLabs/sway/blob/master/sway-lib-core/src/str.sw) a module dealing with `str` slices like `len` or conversions like `from_str_array`.
 - [`core::codec::*`](https://github.com/FuelLabs/sway/blob/master/sway-lib-core/src/codec.sw) a module to encode and decode data structures.

-For the full list of traits and methods available for each primitive type, please refer to the chart below or the [Core Library Book](https://fuellabs.github.io/sway/master/core/index.html).
+For the full list of traits and methods available for each primitive type, please refer to the chart below or the core library documentation [here](https://fuellabs.github.io/sway/master/core/index.html).

 | Primitive Type                                                                 | Description                      |
 | ------------------------------------------------------------------------------ | -------------------------------- |